MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P14-Polish-Gameplay/content.md

 }
 ```

 While this may look a little complicated at first, what actually is going on is only a tiny bit of math.
+You want to check whether the **speed** of the penguin has come to reset (or near rest).
-We check whether the speed is below our defined limit.
-Therefore we use the *length* function that calculates the square length of our velocity (basically the x- and y-component of the speed combined).
-The value of `0.18` was through testing, tweak to your own liking.
+The *length* function that calculates the square length of the velocity (basically the x and y component of the speed combined).

+There is an issue with this check, it works well once the penguin has been launched.
+However, when the penguin is being pulled back on the catapult it will have a **speed** or *length* less than the limit of `0.18`.

-This solution is a little bit fancy as we are using `cameraTarget.physicsBody?.joints.count` to check if the penguin has been fired.
+You can use `cameraTarget.physicsBody?.joints.count` to check if the penguin has been fired.
-The **cameraTarget** is the penguin and while it is attached to the catapultArm with a joint it will have a **joint.count** of 1.
-This is a quick way to check this, another way would be to use another property to track the fire state of the penguin.
+The **cameraTarget** will point to the penguin and while the penguin it is attached to the catapultArm there will be a joint attached to it, giving the  **joint.count** a value of `1`.
+This is a quick way to check this, another slightly more involved way would be to use another property to track the *State* of the penguin. e.g. `Loading, Launched`

 > [challenge]
 > I omitted another scenario here, what if the penguin somehow leaves the borders of the game scene?
-How would you check for this?
+How would you check if the penguins position was out of the *GameScene*

-#Reseting the camera on next launch
+#Reset the camera

-You may have noticed a problem here, what if the player tries to launch another penguin before the camera has scrolled all the way back.
+You may have noticed another slight Ux issue here, what if the player tries to launch another penguin before the camera has scrolled all the way back.?
-Well not a major issue however be nice to stop the camera moving.

-This can be corrected by removing the *moveTo* action from the camera, let's do this when a new penguin is attached to the catapult.
+This can be corrected by stopping the *moveTo* action that's being applied to the camera, let's do this when a new penguin becomes attached to the catapult.

 > [action]
-> Add the following code to `touchesBegan(...)`
+> Add the following code to `touchesBegan(...)`, just before:
-> Just before:
 >
 ```
 /* Set camera to follow penguin */